Pimmz/Home-Energy-Saving-Store/README.md

 - Clear concise area to show what the user is purchasing and how much it would cost.
 - A clear form for the user to fill in for their name, address and card details.
 - Adjust bag button to update the basket total if there is a need for change.
-- Complate Order button when they are ready to pay for their goods.
+- Complete Order button when they are ready to pay for their goods.

 - **Product management Page**
 ![Product management Page](documentation/readme_images/manage.png)

 - Area for the administrators to add additional products to their website.
-- A clear form to fill in for the prodcts details.
+- A clear form to fill in for the products details.
 - Cancel button to redirect them back if they have changed their mind.
 - Add product button when they are ready to add it to their website.

 - **My Profile Page**
 ![My Profile Page](documentation/readme_images/profile.png)

-- A clear form for the user to check and fill in for their name, address if its has changed.
+- A clear form for the user to check and fill in for their name, and address if it has changed.
-- Update information if they wish to change there information
+- Update information if they wish to change their information

 ### Error Pages